THE MILK TRAY MAN

 Summary: The Milk Tray Man is skiing very fast down a mountainside thickly covered in snow.
 A sudden bang triggers off an avalanche.
 He skis even faster to escape the crashing snow, flies over a cliff then skis off to the lady’s hideaway, where he leaves the box of Milk Tray.

 Trivia: By the mid-1970s the Milk tray ads had become so popular Waddingtons brought out the Man in Black board game.
 In this, players could become the Milk Tray Man himself and compete against opponents, overcoming landslides, avalanches and floods etc., to deliver the chocolates safely.
 In the year 2000 the Avalanche advert was selected to represent all the early Milk Tray ads for the Sunday Times and Channel 4, 100 Greatest TV Ads survey, where it came 48th.
 A similar survey in 2005, ITV’s Best Ever Ads, saw the ads rise to 11th position, demonstrating how much momentum they still have.
+The voiceovers to the Milk Tray ads were mostly anonymous and unknown.
+But in this one and in two others, it was supplied by none other than the rich, creamy tones of Peter Wyngarde, an actor so camp his friends called him Petunia Winegum.
+Famous for playing the womanizing spy in the series Jason King, his delicious voice was once described as “chocolate for your ears”.

 THE MAFIA YACHT Year or decade when first shown: 1978 Actor: Gary Myers